The Science of Sweat & Deodorant

 The safety of antiperspirants and commercial deodorants has become quite a debate.

-There are numerous internet sources that state since antiperspirants block sweat glands, they lead to a "build-up of toxins" in the body.
+Numerous internet sources state that since antiperspirants block sweat glands, they lead to a "build-up of toxins" in the body.
 This statement is not true and perfect example of internet hype.

 Not only is underarm sweat a very small proportion of the total sweat we lose each day through the skin, but we also excrete very little "toxin" through our sweat.
 Toxins are released mainly through the liver and kidneys.